BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `FaultyParticipantOrCoordinatorError` - If another known participant or the coordinator is faulty.
-Make sure to read the above warning, and see the documentation of the exception for further details.
+- `FaultyCoordinatorError` - If the coordinator is faulty.
+See the documentation of the exception for further details.

 #### participant\_investigate